abidh/llvm-project/flang/docs/DebugGeneration.md

 ```

 In FIR, RecordType and TypeInfoOp can be used to get information about the
 types of the component and location of the derived type.
-There are still some
+However, there are
-open questions about derived types.
+still some open questions about derived types.

-1. What is the correct way to get the offset and alignment information for any
+1. What is the correct way to get the offset and alignment information for the
-member of the derived type.
+members of the derived type.

 2. Use of derived type causes the generation of many other global variables.
 Do they need to be retained in debug info?